MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers-German-Govt.md

 ms.topic: get-started-article
 ms.tgt_pltfrm: NA
 ms.workload: powerbi
-ms.date: 03/22/2018
+ms.date: 03/26/2018
 ms.author: maghan

 ---
 # Embed a Power BI dashboard, tile, or report into your application for German Government
-Learn how to integrate, or embed, a dashboard, tile or report, into a web app using the Power BI .NET SDK along with the Power BI JavaScript API when embedding for your customers.
+Learn how to integrate, or embed, a dashboard, tile or report, into a web app using the Power BI .NET SDK along with the Power BI JavaScript API when embedding for German government customers.
 This is typically the ISV scenario.

-Unlike the public cloud, the German Government cloud has a different category.

 ![Embedded dashboard](media/embed-sample-for-customers/powerbi-embed-dashboard.png)

-To get started with this walkthrough, you need a **Power BI German Government account** account.
+To get started with this walkthrough, you need a **Power BI German government account**.
 If you don't have an account set up, you can [sign up for a government Power BI account](https://powerbi.microsoft.com/en-us/power-bi-germany/?ru=https%3A%2F%2Fapp.powerbi.de%2F%3FnoSignUpCheck%3D1).

 > [!NOTE]
 > Looking to embed a dashboard for your organization instead?
 See, [Integrate a dashboard into an app for your organization](integrate-dashboard.md).